arp242/arp242.net/code/dnsblock/index.markdown

 - Lightweight.
 - Browser independent − also works for requests outside the browser.
+- Will not endlessly frob in web page's DOM (which many adblocks do).

 To be fair, there are some disadvantages as well: